az-cat/az-hpcapps/README.md

 > **NOTE:** The `build_image.sh` script replaces `#HPC_APPS_STORAGE_ENDPOINT#`
 > and `#HPC_APPS_SASKEY#` in the install file before it is used.

-After you add a new application script, use the steps provided earlier to run that benchmark.
+After you add a new application script, use the steps provided earlier to run it.
 That is, build the image, create the pools or clusters, then run the application.
 Make sure the value of \<app\_name\> in the commands (such as `install_<app_name>`) exactly matches the name you used.

-## Add benchmarks and test cases
+## Add test cases

-New benchmarks or tests must be added to their **app** folder and called `run_<CASE-NAME>.sh`.
+New tests cases must be added to their **app** folder and called `run_<CASE-NAME>.sh`.
 This script is run after all the resources are ready.
 The following environment variables are available to use: